jhxie/CMPUT333/lab3/README.md

 port scanning and packet sniffing tools.

 ## Part II:
+Refer to [Stack Smashing](./slide/stack_smash.pdf) for hints on exploiting stack overflow bugs.

 The virtual address of "Magic cookie found!" string is 0x0809f268.

 *28* is the minimum number of letters to overflow the buffer of the